Gündogan and Can 'like' controversial Turkish football Instagram post | DW | 13.10.2019

 "Does the regulation prohibit references to politics and religion?
 Yes, and I can guarantee you that we will look at this situation."

 FIFA, football's world governing body, fined Swiss players Granit Xhaka, Xherdan Shaqiri and Stephan Lichtsteiner for celebrating goals with a pro-Kosovo double eagle gesture during last year's World Cup.
-It was deemed to be a political gesture that "infringed the FIFA disciplinary code for unsporting behaviour contrary to the principles of fair play".
+It was deemed to be a political gesture that "infringed the FIFA disciplinary code for unsporting behavior contrary to the principles of fair play."

 An injury-hit Germany side have called for 'full focus' heading into their EURO 2020 qualifying clash with Estonia knowing they can't afford to drop further points in Group C. Follow all the buildup in DW's live blog!
 (13.10.2019)